Rutgers-Data-Science-Bootcamp/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-performing analysis on kickstarter data to uncover trends
+Performing analysis on kickstarter data to uncover hidden trends
 ### Purpose

 ## Analysis and Challenges